 Ria Ana Sejpal, founder and creative of Lilabare, a leading Kenyan designer bringing ethics into African fashion, says brands are integrating social and environmental themes into their products and services.

-“Our ethos is to produce clothing and jewellery that are sustainable in every aspect.
+“Our ethos is to produce clothing and jewelry that are sustainable in every aspect.
 Whether it’s rain-fed cotton that is bought at a fair price from local farmers, or upcycling post-production manufacturing waste, we consider the socio-economic and environmental impact of everything we make.”

 Ria shares with me how Lilbare has a clear stance on social issues by creating unique clothing and jewellery that benefit both the makers and the wearers of their pieces.